cloudevents/sdk-javascript/README.md

 Binding.emit(cloudevent)

 /*
- * Checks if some Object and a Map of attributes
+ * Checks if some Object and a Map of headers
  * follows the binding definition.
 Throw an error if did not follow */
 Binding.check(Object, Map)

+/*
+ * Checks and parse the Binary as Cloudevent
+ */
+Cloudevent Binding.parse(Object, Map)
 ```

 #### Receiver Binding